Influences of Homeland and Diaspora on the Artistic Language of 56 Contemporary Iranian Artists

 About Sam Bardaouil and Till Fellrath

-Some of Bardaouil and Fellrath’s recent museum exhibitions include Staging film: The relation of image and space in video art at the Busan Museum of Art (2016), When process becomes form: Dansaekwha and Korean abstraction at the Villa Empain in Brussels (2016), I Spy With My Little Eye: A new generation of Beirut artists at the Mosaic Rooms in London and Casa Arabe in Madrid and Cordoba (2015), Mona Hatoum: Turbulence at Mathaf, Arab Museum of Modern Art in Doha (2014), Songs of Loss and Songs of Love at the Gwangju Museum of Art (2014), Paul Guiragossian: The Human Condition at the Beirut Exhibition Center in Beirut (2013), and Mathaf’s inaugural contemporary art exhibition Told Untold Retold (2010).
-Their critically acclaimed international traveling exhibition Tea with Nefertiti: The Making of the Artwork by the Artist, the Museum, and the Public was presented at Mathaf in Doha, the Institut du Monde Arabe in Paris, IVAM in Valencia, and the State Museum of Egyptian Art in Munich (2012–14).
+Some of Bardaouil and Fellrath’s previous exhibitions include Staging film: The relation of image and space in video art at the Busan Museum of Art (2016), When process becomes form: Dansaekwha and Korean abstraction at the Villa Empain in Brussels (2016), I Spy With My Little Eye: A new generation of Beirut artists at the Mosaic Rooms in London and Casa Arabe in Madrid and Cordoba (2015), Mona Hatoum: Turbulence at Mathaf, Arab Museum of Modern Art in Doha (2014), Songs of Loss and Songs of Love at the Gwangju Museum of Art (2014), Paul Guiragossian: The Human Condition at the Beirut Exhibition Center in Beirut (2013), and Mathaf’s inaugural contemporary art exhibition Told Untold Retold (2010).
+Their seminal traveling exhibition Tea with Nefertiti: The Making of the Artwork by the Artist, the Museum, and the Public was presented at Mathaf in Doha, the Institut du Monde Arabe in Paris, IVAM in Valencia, and the State Museum of Egyptian Art in Munich (2012–14).
+In 2017, they were the curators of Safar, the 4th edition of the Jeddah 21,39.
+In 2015/2016 they were part of the team of curatorial attachés for the 20th Sydney Biennale.
 For the 55th Venice Biennale in 2013, Bardaouil and Fellrath were the curators of the Lebanese Pavilion, with the presentation of Akram Zaatari: Letter to a refusing pilot.
-In 2015/2016 they were part of the team of curatorial attachés for the 20th Sydney Biennale.

 Bardaouil and Fellrath have served as jurors on various judging panels such as the Contemporary Art Festival Sesc_Videobrasil (Sao Paolo), the Beirut Art Center’s Exposure exhibition for emerging artists (Beirut), the Akbank Sanat International Curator Competition (Istanbul) and the Boghossian Foundation Prize for young artists (Beirut).
 In 2017 and 2018 they are the guest curators for Art Dubai.